marklechtermann/k8sdisturber/README.md

 [![CI](https://github.com/marklechtermann/k8sdisturber/actions/workflows/ci.yaml/badge.svg)](https://github.com/marklechtermann/k8sdisturber/actions/workflows/ci.yaml)
 [![CodeQL](https://github.com/marklechtermann/k8sdisturber/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/marklechtermann/k8sdisturber/actions/workflows/codeql-analysis.yml)

-You know how it is, you want to explain Kubernetes to someone and you need an application to play with?
+You know how it is, you want to explain Kubernetes to someone and you need an application to play with.
 K8sDisturber is such an application.

 K8sDisturber is a simple application bases on .NET 6 and React.